syronz/omega/README.md

 - [ ] implement refresh token
 - [ ] common method for repo based on inheritance
 - [ ] fix log in the database.go
+- [ ] log and activity record should be run in seperate go routine

 # Requesed RMS part
 1. inventory import should lock the price for agent